Perceptions vary greatly!

 I was taught to put myself in the client’s situation, as closely as possible.
 Only by getting a real understanding of the presenting problem can we hope to understand and then together find solutions to manage and resolve the problem.

-Like the photographer who needs a clear understanding of the importance of lighting, shade, surface quality and so much more, it is only when the subject is understood clearly that we can gain an acceptable picture of the problem, and then through gentle change and repositioning, of thoughts ideas and expectations can we change the picture, to one which is more pleasing, motivational and positive for my client.
+Like the photographer who needs a clear understanding of the importance of lighting, shade, surface quality and so much more, it is only when the subject is understood clearly that I can gain an acceptable picture of the problem, and then through gentle change and repositioning, of thoughts ideas and expectations can we change the mental picture, to one which is more pleasing, motivational and positive for my client, and by changing the picture and associated thoughts, we can change the physical and emotional responses to something better.

 This approach is also reflected in my hypnosis audio programs.
 I explain the mind body connection, why people feel the way they do.
 It is only then can they get the full benefit of my recordings.
 And given the feedback I receive from users, I seem to be doing the right thing.